AdguardTeam/KnowledgeBase/docs/miscellaneous/guides/collect-har-file.md

 8. Forward to AdGuard support (support@adguard.com) with detailed explanation of issue.
 Supporting screenshots can be helpful, as well.

 ## Safari {#safari}

-To create an HAR file in Safari:
+To create a HAR file in Safari:

 1. Check the Safari menu bar at the top of the screen for a ***Develop*** menu.
 Check the checkbox at the bottom next to ***Show Develop menu in menu bar***.
 - If not visible, turn it on by going to ***Safari > Preferences > Advanced***.